tejashric/smart-bookmark-app/README.md

 A modern bookmark manager built with Next.js, Supabase, and Tailwind CSS.
 Save your favorite links securely and access them from anywhere with real-time synchronization across devices.

-## Features

-- **Google OAuth Authentication** - One-click sign-in using your Google account
-- **Bookmark Management** - Add, view, and delete bookmarks with ease
-- **Real-time Sync** - Bookmarks update instantly across all open tabs/devices without page refresh
-- **Private Bookmarks** - Each user can only see their own bookmarks
-- **Clean UI** - Modern, responsive design built with Tailwind CSS
-- **Mobile Friendly** - Works seamlessly on mobile, tablet, and desktop

 ## Tech Stack

 - **Frontend**: Next.js 14+ (App Router), React, TypeScript, Tailwind CSS